spotify/cassandra-reaper/README.md

   Optional setting which you can set to be "true", if you wish to enable the CORS headers for running an external GUI application, like [this project](https://github.com/spodkowinski/cassandra-reaper-ui).

+* accessControl

+  Optional setting to enable access control for REST service endpoints based on Apache Shiro.
+  When used, additional `/login` and `/logout` endpoints are made available to allow session management.
+  All the access control is driven exclusively from the `shiro.ini` configuration.
+  Its location can be specified via `shiro:iniConfigs`.
+  An example `shiro.ini` configuration file can be found from within this project repository:
+  *src/test/resources/shiro.ini*

 Notice that in the *server* section of the configuration, if you want to bind the service to all interfaces, use value "0.0.0.0", or just leave the *bindHost* line away completely.
 Using "*" as bind value won't work.